 To check which step the program is at during cooking, press the "+" Key (8) once.
-The left window will show the current step in the form of P-X. For instance, it will display P-3 if the controller is at step 3.
+The left window will show the current step in the form of P0X on. e.g. It will display P03 if the controller is at step 3.
 The display will return to the temperature display automatically after 8 seconds.
 To check how long the controller has been running since powered up, press the Time key (9) once.
 The Timer status indicator will light.
 The right window will show the actual time passed since the controller was last powered up.
 Please note that this is the total time, not the time that has passed in the current step.
-Press Time key again will switch the display to the internal temperature.
+Pressing the Time key again will switch the display to the internal temperature.